Are you ready to be inspired with these cool content marketing examples?

 The “Share a Coke” campaign touched on something significant for consumers – personalization.
 Not only could they find a bottle with their name on it, but they could grab one for a friend with his or her name on it.
 This tactic was a great way for the soft drink company to grab the attention of their audience and get them to make a purchase.

 By asking people to share the product with someone they know, the campaign also worked to make an emotional connection with its consumers.
-Coca-Cola followed up the printed and social media campaigns with videos that showed friends getting together and sharing a Coke with their name on it.
-This strategy helps the brand go beyond just showing the value of the product to showing how the product can bring people together.
+Coca-Cola followed up the printed and social media campaigns with video serious that showed friends getting together and sharing a Coke with their name on it.
+This online marketing strategy helps the brand go beyond just showing the value of the product to showing how the product can bring people together.

 Though you may not have the same advertising budget as Coca-Cola, you can still take a few things from this popular campaign.
 Personalization can go a long way into helping your consumers feel special and appreciated.
 Whether it’s sending a personal message through email or making product recommendations based on a consumer’s buying behaviors, the more personalized your marketing is, the more effective it will be.